serdar87/Forkify-Project/README.md

 </p>

 <p align="center">
- This a Project from The Complete JavaScript Course by Jonas Schmedtmann.
+ This Project is from The Complete JavaScript Course by Jonas Schmedtmann.
 </p>

 ## Built With